snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-`x` is a closure that takes in a parameter with an unspecified type.
-The type will be inferred through it's usage.
+`x` is a closure that takes in a parameter with an unspecified type, which will be inferred through its usage.
+Next we `match x(..)` which makes the type of the closure `RangeFull`,

+The numbers also don't matter even though it seems as though the function is being incremented each time.

 ## Return already